wanderwaltz/wanderwaltz.github.io/_posts/2015-03-29-beyond-objective-c.md

 But should I for example learn some JavaScript instead?

 Why JS?
 Well it just came in mind because of the public [React Native](http://facebook.github.io/react-native/) release.
 Facebook started to push a lot of open source stuff lately.
-Not sure why they again decided to go away from native into a JS-powered cross-platform (they already had some bad experience with that before I believe), but they should have some reasons behind it.
+Not sure why they again decided to go away from native into a JS-powered cross-platform (I believe they already had some bad experience with that before), but they should have some reasons behind it.
 Facebook's [ComponentKit](http://componentkit.org/) is another framework released by Facebook, which also won't work with Swift ('cause CPP).

 To be clear, this is not a post about bashing Swift.
 I don't really have a reason to do it[^2].
 It is about me being unsure I want to invest in Apple-only technology anymore.
 What if I decide one day that I don't want to be iOS developer?
 What would I do then?